jekyll/jekyll/site/_docs/posts.md

 One of Jekyll’s best aspects is that it is “blog aware”.
 What does this mean, exactly?
 Well, simply put, it means that blogging is baked into Jekyll’s functionality.
-If you write articles and publish them online, this means that you can publish and maintain a blog simply by managing a folder of text-files on your computer.
+If you write articles and publish them online, you can publish and maintain a blog simply by managing a folder of text-files on your computer.
 Compared to the hassle of configuring and maintaining databases and web-based CMS systems, this will be a welcome change!

 ## The Posts Folder